 In keeping with the dry climate, the Fragrance Garden features raised beds of drought-tolerant perennials.
 Achillea, dianthus, hardy geranium, monarda, nepeta and Love-In-A-Mist make up a colorful mix accented by silvery Buddleja ‘Argentea’ and Artemisia ‘Powis Castle’.
 In the rear, a grey stucco wall provides a dramatic backdrop.

 The Fragrance Garden

 Rounding a corner, we stumbled on an elliptical garden centered on a brilliant red and yellow Chihuly sculpture.
-The sunken garden entitled The Ellipse features roses from the May-Bonfils Stanton collection along with hydrangeas, lilies and daylilies chosen to coordinate with the jewel-toned glass (which reminded me of a red hot poker flower).
-The sculpture was specially commissioned for the Denver Botanic Gardens and installed in 2014.
-It is called ‘Colorado.’
+Entitled The Ellipse, the sunken garden features roses from the May-Bonfils Stanton collection.
+It also exhibits hydrangeas, lilies and daylilies chosen to coordinate with the jewel-toned glass (which looked a lot like a red hot poker).

 The Ellipse in honor of Nancy Schotters